Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 Changing Too Many Things at Once

-When introducing a new stainless steel litter box, avoid changing the litter type at the same time.
-Keeping the litter the same helps cats adjust more easily to the new box.
+When introducing a new stainless steel litter box, avoid changing the litter at the same time.
+Keeping the litter the same helps cats adjust more easily.

 Placing the Litter Box in the Wrong Location

-Litter box location matters more than it might seem.
-Litter boxes should be placed in areas that are:
+Litter box placement matters more than it might seem.
+Boxes should be placed in areas that are:

 Popular Stainless Steel Litter Boxes

-Here are a few well-known stainless steel litter boxes that are often chosen for durability and odor resistance:
+Here are a few well-known stainless steel litter boxes that are often chosen for durability and odor control:

 - AIPERRO Stainless Steel Litter Box